yuxunn/tp/docs/UserGuide.md

 - Precise expected outputs when the command fails:

 `Meeting time failed to be deleted.
 Please enter a valid lead id or meeting time`

+### Convert lead to client

+- What it does: Converts a client into lead.
+- Command format: `convertoclient INDEX`
+- Example usage: `converttoclient 1`
+- Acceptable values for each parameter:
+  - `INDEX`: Any integer from `1` to the last index of the leads list
+- Precise expected outputs when the command succeeds:

+``